-The proceeds of the 2022 Bonds are expected to be used by the Corporation to finance two mortgage loans (the "2022 Mortgage Loans") to Harlem River Preservation LLC (the "2022 Borrower"), to enable the 2022 Borrower to pay a portion of the cost of acquiring, rehabilitating and equipping 693 units in 8 tenant-occupied public housing buildings located in the Borough of Manhattan, New York (collectively, the "2022 Developments") in connection with the conversion of the 2022 Developments to multifamily residential facilities receiving housing assistance payments authorized by Section 8 of the Housing Act, and to pay certain other costs related thereto.
-The 2022 Developments are collectively referred to herein as the "2022 Project."
+The proceeds of the 2023 Bonds are expected to be used by the Corporation to finance a mortgage loan (the "2023 Mortgage Loan") to CSA Preservation Partners LLC (the "2023 Borrower"), to enable the 2023 Borrower to pay a portion of the cost of acquiring, rehabilitating and equipping 2,035 units in 40 tenant-occupied public housing buildings located in the Borough of the Bronx, New York and known as PACT Edenwald (the "2023 Development") in connection with the conversion of the 2023 Development to a multifamily residential facility receiving housing assistance payments authorized by Section 8 of the Housing Act, and to pay certain other costs related thereto.
 See "PLAN OF FINANCING."

-The financing of the 2022 Mortgage Loans for the 2022 Project is part of the City's "Permanent Affordability Commitment Together" program (the "PACT Program") to rehabilitate and preserve public housing developments owned by the New York City Housing Authority ("NYCHA") by converting the developments into Section 8 assisted housing through various asset repositioning methodologies of the United States Department of Housing and Urban Development ("HUD"), including the Rental Assistance Demonstration program ("RAD"), Section 18 ("Section 18") of the United States Housing Act of 1937, as amended (the "Housing Act"), and the 24 C.F.R.
+The financing of the 2023 Mortgage Loan for the 2023 Development is part of the City's "Permanent Affordability Commitment Together" program (the "PACT Program") to rehabilitate and preserve public housing developments owned by the New York City Housing Authority ("NYCHA") by converting the developments into Section 8 assisted housing through various asset repositioning methodologies of the United States Department of Housing and Urban Development ("HUD"), including the Rental Assistance Demonstration program ("RAD"), Section 18 ("Section 18") of the United States Housing Act of 1937, as amended (the "Housing Act"), and the 24 C.F.R.
 Part 200 conversion process ("Part 200" and, collectively with RAD and Section 18, the "HUD Programs").
 See "PLAN OF FINANCING" and "THE PROGRAM-The PACT Program."
 For further information regarding the Section 8 program, see "THE PROGRAM-Section 8 Program."